tinmarino/abism/README.md

 # Details

-On the following image, we have a Strehl ratio 50% which is excellent.
+On the following image, we have a Strehl ratio 50%.
 Notice the warning that we are reaching the non-linearity detector limit.
 We did not take time to measure the systematic error if intensity is reaching a non linear level, it is very detector dependant.